azmok/autil_monolith/README.md

 I write short tutorial in '@Test/autil.test.php' to use this library. written mainly for novice PHP programmers into consideration.

-This library make many duplicated, verbose built-in functions bind up to relatively simple functions for daily use.
+This library make many duplicated, verbose built-in functions, that is outdated, procedural-style, bind up to relatively simple, versatile functions for daily use.

 I convinced that PHP is very norvice-friendly.
 And as you learn more, and then using many features about OOP or FP, that has been gradually added to PHP as time passing, makes learning PHP more interesting!